Swedemon/MzFightReporter/README.md

 	1. In your discord create a new channel.
 Right click on it and choose 'Edit Channel'.
 	2. On the left choose 'Integrations'.
 Next click on 'Webhooks'.
 	3. Click on 'New Webhook' and lastly click on 'Copy Webhook URL'.
-4. Edit the file 'config.properties' located at your unzip location:
+4. Edit the file **config.properties** located at your unzip location:
-	1. Set the value of **discordWebhook** to your new webhook URL.
+	1. Set the value of 'discordWebhook' to your new webhook URL.
 		- Example: ```discordWebhook=https://discord.com/api/webhooks/84073...```
-	2. *Only required if you altered the default arcdps log folder:* Set the value of **customLogFolder** to the path ArcDps saves logs including double slashes ```\\``` as shown.
+	2. *Only required if you altered the default arcdps log folder.* Set the value of **customLogFolder** to the path ArcDps saves logs with double slashes ```\\``` as shown.
 		- Example: ```customLogFolder=C:\\Your\\Path\\With\\Double\\Slashes```
 5. Open Guild Wars 2 and enter the game.
 Type Alt-Shift-T to open ArcDps options.
 	1. Under 'Logging' choose: save after squad combat